caua-veiga/Projeto-Integrador/Week_Progress/Week2.md

 Going fowards our final goal we should define how to properlly control the voltage input without a (manual) potentiometer. (no ideal yet, should search for references...)

+## 2 - Test the MPU6050 IMU sensor and properly identify how it operates

+*Note* that gyroscope and accelerometer sensor data of MPU6050 module consists of 16-bit raw data in 2’s complement form.
+The complete documentation, including the datasheet and register map can be seen at - https://www.electronicwings.com/sensors-modules/mpu6050-gyroscope-accelerometer-temperature-sensor-module

 ## 3 - Joint Manufacture

 Sugestion (after we take the mesures I can design a final version o CAD):